-In individual recording mode, Agora Cloud Recording records the audio and video of each UID separately.
+In individual recording mode, Agora Cloud Recording records the audio and video of each user ID separately.
 Before you start, you need to first merge the audio and video into one file with the Audio & Video Merging script.
 See Merge Audio and Video Files for details.
 Ensure that you set

 1 and do not set

 -s, so that the period when a user is absent will be included and displayed as the last frame before the absence in the recorded files.

 You can use the Agora Cloud Recording RESTful API Callback Service to acquire the start timestamp of the recording.
 The